SharePoint/sp-dev-docs/docs/spfx/toolchain/provision-sharepoint-assets.md

 ### Element manifest file

 The element manifest file contains the SharePoint item definitions and is executed when the feature is activated.
-For example, the XML definitions to create a new field or content type or list instance is in the element manifest.
+For example, the XML definitions to create a new field, content type, or list instance is in the element manifest.

 Following is an example of an element manifest file that defines a new DateTime field.